Updike’s early unpublished novel may soon lose the ‘un’

 The volume of Updike’s selected letters, decades in the making and years in the gathering, runs a whopping 912 pages and is published by Alfred A. Knopf, Updike’s publisher.

-Early reviews have been positive . . . and insightful.
+Early reviews were positive . . . and insightful, while later reviews continue to positive to glowing.

 Kirkus Reviews